-What is An Automobile Chassis?
+What Is An Automobile Chassis?

 The Chassis has the following functions.
-It
+It:

-- Supports or bears the load of the vehicle body
+- Supports or bears the load of the vehicle body.

-- Provide the space and mounting location for various aggregates of vehicle
+- Provide the space and mounting location for various aggregates of vehicle.

 - Supports the weight of various systems of the vehicle such as engine, transmission etc.

-- Supports a load of passengers as well as the luggage
+- Supports a load of passengers as well as the luggage.

-- Withstands the stresses arising due to bad road conditions
+- Withstands the stresses arising due to bad road conditions.

-- Withstands stresses during braking and acceleration of the vehicle
+- Withstands stresses during braking and acceleration of the vehicle.

 Various types of Frames:

-Applications of Ladder frame:
+Applications of Ladder Frame:

 A typical tubular frame in the image below:

-Applications of Tubular frame:
+Applications of Tubular Type: